NonlinearFruit/Practicum/README.md

 # Practicum
-A system agnostic tool that allows power users to increase their dexterity and familiarity with the shortcuts and commands in their favorite programs
+A system agnostic tool that allows power users to increase their dexterity and familiarity with the shortcuts and commands in their favorite programs.
+Practicum allows seasoned veterans and n00bs to master the subtle art of power using.

 ## Table of Contents